🇪🇪 Precious Plastic Estonia

-We would be happy to help anyone who is planning to start building shredder soon with some before-assembly advice.
+We would be happy to help anyone who is planning to start building the machines soon with some before-assembly advice.

 December 2017 update: Shredder, Injector and 5/7 of the Extruder ready.

 January 2018 update: Moving part of the production to Tallinn.